sjworthy/SV.Orchids/README.md

-# Taxonomic diversity and genetic identification of Andean montane forest orchids
+# Ability of rbcL and matK DNA barcodes to discriminate between montane forest orchids